Commission for International Justice and Accountability

 Syrian Regime | Canada and the Netherlands v.
 Syrian Arab Republic, ongoing case before the International Court of Justice regarding widespread and systematic conduct of torture by the Syrian Regime since 2011 in violation of the Convention against Torture and Other Cruel, Inhuman or Degrading Treatment or Punishment.

-Syrian Regime | Ahmad H., is on trial in Germany for 21 counts of crimes against humanity and war crimes allegedly committed as a member of the Regime- controlled paramilitary force the National Defence Force (NDF) in Tadamon, Damascus.
+Syrian Regime | Ahmad H., was convicted in Germany for crimes against humanity and war crimes including including torture, deprivation of liberty and enslavement committed as a member of the Regime- controlled paramilitary force the National Defence Force (NDF) in Tadamon, Damascus.

 Da’esh | Mustafa M., was released following arrest in Germany on suspicion of membership of a foreign terrorist organization; war crimes of killing, taking hostage, torture, imposing sentences without due process; war crime of attempted killing; murder; and the war crime of illegal appropriation of property.